tmlinhdinh/AI-insightsbot/report/report.md

 ![](./ragas_prototype.png)

 ### 2. What conclusions can you draw about performance and effectiveness of your pipeline with this information?
-The pipeline shows strong retrieval performance but needs improvement in generating accurate answers:

-<<<<<<< HEAD
-### What conclusions can you draw about performance and effectiveness of your pipeline with this information?

 The pipeline demonstrates reasonably strong retrieval capabilities but reveals areas for improvement in the accuracy and relevance of generated answers: